metamorph-inc/openmeta-mms/docs/testbenches/testbench_utilities.rst

 2. **classification**: The classification node used to filter the query.

-   -  Each component has a *Classifications* field that is normally used to hold the ontological nodes to which that component belongs.
+   -  Each component has a *Classifications* field that is normally used to hold the ontological classes to which that component belongs.
       The **classification** field of the query must match one of the nodes defined in the *Classifications* field of the parent component of the property.
 Again, the match must be exact and is case-sensitive.